carpentries/lesson-development-training/episodes/infrastructure.md

 If anyone is having trouble with their workflows, ask them to share their screen and try following the troubleshooting steps to diagnose and fix the issue.

+This is also a good opporunity to show what the GitHub actions look like when they are in progress, succeed, or fail if you haven't already.

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::